GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/game-concepts.md

 - Players incur an aspect penalty when playing cards with aspects not provided by their leader or base.
 - The aspect penalty is 2 additional resources for each missing aspect icon.

+Examples of Aspect Penalty:
+- If your leader and base provide Vigilance and Command, playing a card with only Aggression would cost 2 additional resources.
+- If your leader and base provide Vigilance, Command, and Aggression, playing a card with Cunning and Villainy would cost 2 additional resources (only one aspect is missing).
+- If your leader and base provide Vigilance and Command, playing a card with Heroism and Villainy would cost 4 additional resources (two aspects are missing).

+Strategic Considerations:
+- Including off-aspect cards in your deck can provide powerful options but at a higher cost.
+- Cards without aspects can be played without incurring the aspect penalty, making them versatile choices for any deck.
+- Some cards or abilities may reduce or negate the aspect penalty, allowing for more flexible deck building.

 7.2.
 Unique Cards
 - Unique cards are indicated by a ⟡ symbol before their name.
 - A player can only control one copy of each unique card at a time.